carlinmack/NamespaceDatabase/DOCUMENTATION.md

     wiki: str - The name of the wiki you want to use
     dump: str - Which dump you want to use, a date string in the format YYYYMMDD.
 By default will use the dump before latest.
+    namespaces: List[int] - Which namespace should be used.
     parallelID: str - set when called from the slurm script.
 Slurm is used for running this tool in a distributed fashion.
     numParallel: int - set when called from the slurm script.